Running WRF¶

 A simulation in which a coarse-resolution domain (parent) contains at least one embedded finer-resolution domain (child)

-Nested domains can be run together simultaneously, or separately.
+Nested domains can be simulated simultaneously or separately.
 The nest receives data driven along its lateral boundaries from its parent, and depending on the namelist setting for feedback, the nest may also provide data back to the parent.

 See the WPS section on Nested Domains to determine whether to use a nest.